Athens Quick Facts

 Athens is a city associated with one of the greatest creative periods in Western history.
 The city offers many reminders of its 3,000 year old history in various archaeological sites, Byzantine churches, and neoclassical buildings.
 Though it continues to be dominated by its famous Acropolis, contemporary Athens is a modern, densely built metropolis of nearly four million people, or forty percent of Greece’s population.

-The Pomona Program in Athens is administered by College Year in Athens (CYA).
-Founded in 1962, the program was one of Pomona College’s earliest study abroad options.
+The program in Athens is administered by College Year in Athens (CYA).
 The objective of the program is to familiarize students with the various aspects of ancient Greek and Byzantine civilizations, modern Greece, and the Balkans.

 Instruction in the classes for beginning archaeology students is divided between classroom sessions and instruction at sites and in museums around Athens.
 All students participate in field trips to important archaeological and historical sites in Greece, including the Peloponnese, central Greece, and Crete.
 During the academic field trips conducted as part of the Aegean and Ancient Greek Art and Archaeology course, students are expected to attend lectures, complete assignments and/or give oral reports.
 The grade for the Art & Archaeology course includes work performed both in class and during the field trips and students may not take this core course on a P/NC basis.

-Students live in furnished CYA apartments or hotel units in the Kolonaki or Pangrati neighborhoods along with other CYA students.
-A buffet lunch is provided daily at the CYA dining facility Monday through Friday and a full breakfast in lieu of lunch normally on field trips.
-Pomona provides a meal allowance for breakfast and dinner Monday through Friday, and for all weekend meals.
+Students live in furnished CYA apartments in the Pangrati neighborhood along with other CYA students.
+A buffet lunch is provided daily at the CYA dining facility Monday through Friday, and a full breakfast in lieu of lunch is provided on overnight field trips.
+Pomona provides a meal allowance for breakfast and dinner Monday through Friday and for all weekend meals.
 Meals are not provided during fall or spring break.

 Number of Students